shead-custom-design/buildcat/docs/user-guide/houdini.rst

 Parallelism
 ~~~~~~~~~~~

-Keep in mind that `houdini-render-hip` will render frames one-after-the-other
+A limitation of `houdini-render-hip` is that it renders frames one-after-the-other
 as a single job.
 This is what you want if you're caching the results of a
 simulation or other geometry to a disk, but won't help speed up rendering if
 you want to render frames simultaneously on multiple machines.
 To do that,
-there are several possible approaches:
+there are several possible alternatives:

 On one hand, you could submit multiple jobs with `houdini-render-hip` that each
 render a subset of frames.
 For example, if you had two machines with similar